 - With a paring knife, score a small "x" in the bottom of each tomato.
 Working in small batches, dip the tomatoes in boiling water for about 30 seconds, or until the flesh at the corners of the "x" appears to loosen.
 Immediately plunge tomatoes in the ice water.

 - Beginning with the loose flesh at the "x", peel each tomato.
 Then cut tomatoes into quarters and squeeze out seeds and juice.
-Reserve skins and juice with seeds, set aside.
+Reserve skins and juice with seeds (see Step 5), set aside.
 Use a food processor to chop tomatoes as desired, leave them chunky or pulse until almost smooth.
 You can also use a knife to chop tomatoes into rough 1-inch pieces.

 - Place chopped tomatoes in a large heavy-bottomed pot, and add the brown sugar, salt, balsamic vinegar, and black pepper.
 Bring to a boil, and then cook for 70-90 minutes until reduced and thickened.